sekka1/AWS-REST-API-Server/README.md

 This is basically a wrapper around the AWS javascript SDK that exposes out a REST interface for its functionality.

+It is like the AWS CLI tool but as a REST API.

 AWS Credentials Setup
 =====================
 You will need to get keys to your AWS account for the API to make requests with it.
 These key strings are placed into a file called config.js.
 There is a config.js.sample that you can copy and use.